 When this message is acknowledged and cleared from the display, the engine oil life system must still be reset separately.
-See Engine Oil Life System on page 5-18, Engine Oil on page 5-15, and Scheduled Maintenance on page 6-4 for more information.
+See Engine Oil Life System on page 6-18 and Scheduled Maintenance on page 7-3 for more information.

 CHECK GAS CAP